 Composition Role Members Charter

 Independent chair with a minimum of two other directors.
 The committee must have a majority of independent directors, with at least one having an accounting or financial background.
 The chair may not be the Board chair.
 Examines financial reporting, compliance, external and internal auditing, risk management and risk insurance.
-Ashley Waugh, chair John Burke Fred Hutchings Audit and risk committee charter
+Ashley Waugh, chair John Burke Fred Hutchings (up to 30 September) Robert Farron (since 1 October) Audit and risk committee charter

 Sustainability

 Composition Role Members Charter

 A minimum of two directors appointed by the Board.
 No management members, but the chief executive or delegate to be invited to meetings.
-Ensure Seeka uses an appropriate reporting framework, provide strategic guidance on targets, measures and performance, and examines the strategic implications of climate change.
+Ensures Seeka uses an appropriate reporting framework, provide strategic guidance on targets, measures and performance, and examines the strategic implications of climate change.
 Cecilia Tarrant, chair John Burke Fred Hutchings Sustainability committee charter

 Remuneration

 Composition Role Members Charter

 Independent chair with a minimum of two other directors.
-When not an appointed member, the Board chair will be an ex-officio member.
-Examines the performance, remuneration and succession planning of the chief executive officer, the remuneration of senior managers, company-wide employee remuneration policy and human resource plans and policies.
+When not an appointed member, the Board chair will be an exofficio member.
+Examines the performance, remuneration and succession planning of the chief executive officer, the remuneration of senior managers, companywide employee remuneration policy and human resource plans and policies.
 Fred Hutchings, chair Ratahi Cross Cecilia Tarrant Remuneration committee charter

-In addition, the chair periodically establishe s an ad-hoc nominations committee.

-Nominations

-Composition Role Members Charter

-Independent chair with a minimum of two other directors.
-Examines the directors' terms of engagement, Board succession planning, seeks and evaluates nominees, and advises the Board on director Appointed by the Board.
-Nominations committee charter